Research Governance Framework

 What is Research?

 For the purposes of research governance, research means the systematic collection of data, using explicit research methods and techniques.
-Only those studies where information is collected from or about individuals, who may be Directorate for Adults, Health and Wellbeing service users, their relatives and friends or Directorate for Adults, Health and Wellbeing staff, are covered by the RGF.
+Only those studies where information is collected from or about individuals, who may be Manchester City Council social care and support service users, their relatives and friends or council staff, are covered by the RGF.

-If you are unsure of whether something is research please contact the Policy and Performance Research Officer and they will be happy to advise.
+If you are unsure of whether something is research please contact the Policy Officer and they will be happy to advise.

 What to do?

-If you wish to carry out a piece of research please contact the Policy and Performance Research Officer to discuss your proposals:
+If you wish to carry out a piece of research please contact the Policy Officer to discuss your proposals:

 Tel: 0161 234 1655